RamiAwar/Mongomantic/docs/index.md

 Pymongo offers a very raw set of CRUD operations, and is not an <a href="https://blog.bitsrc.io/what-is-an-orm-and-why-you-should-use-it-b2b6f75f5e2a">Object Relational Mapper</a>.

+Other ORMs like Mongoengine (which Mongomantic is inspired heavily by) require their own schema definition.
+This means that if you want to use Pydantic's data validation along with an ORM like Mongoengine, you would have to write two schemas, along with handling the conversion back and forth.

+Mongomantic just requires a pydantic model.

 ## How?

 Basic CRUD operations are exposed through a base repository that can be subclassed.